matthias-reis/carda-gatsby/content/articles/2022/11/interview-with-swedish-post-rock-pioneers-ef.md

 - - -

 **Anne:** Welcome to my blog!
 It's a big honour to get to know one of my absolute favourite bands!
 I am so glad you are back!
 Congrats on the new album!
 It is fantastic!
-You must be happy with the outcome of your work, are you?
+You must be very happy with the outcome of your work, are you?

 **Niklas:** I believe we're pretty great at the moment.
 We finished the album already in February/March and have just been waiting to get it out to all of You.
 Although we're a bit terrified about the release of the new album—it's always terrifying to let new music out to be heard by new, fresh ears.
 But also a bit stressed out over the tour coming up and the premiere in Berlin on November 17th.